floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 record an offset into the descriptor buffer (ok, it's actually a bit more complicated because of the barrier system).
-Compared to that, the WebGPU backend needs to use a 'hash-and-cache' approach for baked BindGroup objects, e.g. calling `sg_apply_bindings()` may involve creating and destroying API objects.
+Compared to that, the WebGPU backend needs to use a 'hash-and-cache' approach for baked BindGroup objects, e.g. calling `sg_apply_bindings()` may involve creating and destroying WebGPU objects.

 The low-level subsystems in the sokol-gfx Vulkan backend are:

-- a 'delete queue' system for delayed resource destruction
+- a 'delete queue' system for delayed Vulkan object destruction
 - the GPU memory allocation system (very rudimentary at the moment)
 - the frame-sync system (e.g. ensuring that the CPU and GPU can work in parallel in typical render frames)